 “The Hebrew word, torah (תורה), is derived from a root that was used in the realm of archery: yareh (ירה).
 Yareh means to shoot an arrow in order to hit a mark.
 The mark or target, of course, was the object at which the archer was aiming.
 Consequently, torah, one of the nouns derived from this root, is, therefore, the arrow aimed at the mark, the target is the truth about God and how one relates to Him.
 The torah is, therefore, in the strict sense instruction designed to teach us the truth about God.
 Torah means direction, teaching, instruction,or doctrine,” (http://www.torahresourcesinternational.info/definition.php).

 The Torah was written by Moses, most likely within the tabernacle in the midst of the manifest presence of God Himself.
-Let that sink in until the aha! moment settles in upon you.
+Let that sink in.
 Modern scholarship has taken a sword to this idea like a chef making french fries from one potato, seeking to slice the one unique whole of Torah into different sections written by different authors.
-There is no time to address such ludicrous claims in detail here.
-The Bible itself confirms that Moses was the author in more ways than one.
+While I do appreciate scholarship and am thankful for the many things I have gleaned from many resources I believe this is a major error because the Bible itself confirms that Moses was the author in more ways than one.

 Number one, the Torah is called the Book of the Law of Moses in several places: